edgelesssys/contrast/docs/docs/architecture/attestation/amd-details.md

 When the Hypervisor calls `SNP_LAUNCH_FINISH`, it provides the SP with the `HOST_DATA`, the `ID_BLOCK`, and `ID_AUTH` block.

 The `HOST_DATA` is opaque to the SP.
-Kata writes the hash of the kata policy in this field to bind the policy to the CVM. `HOST_DATA` is later reflected in the attestation report.
+Kata writes the hash of the initdata document into this field to bind the document to the CVM. `HOST_DATA` is later reflected in the attestation report.

 ### ID block structure